daylinmorgan/clonmapper/docs/docs/protocol.md

   to sufficiently sample your population depending upon the initial barcode diversity.
 [^50]: DNA amount used will be dependent on the nature of the cell population and desired sampling depth.
-  To capture rare events, a maximum of 2 $\mu$g of DNA per reaction can be used and multiple reactions can be done.
-Given that a single diploid human genome is estimated at ~6.6 pg, 2 $\mu$g of genomic DNA represents that of ~300,000 cells.
+  To capture rare events, a maximum of 2 µg of DNA per reaction can be used and multiple reactions can be done.
+Given that a single diploid human genome is estimated at ~6.6 pg, 2 µg of genomic DNA represents that of ~300,000 cells.
   To capture only highly represented clonal populations, less DNA can be used.

 #### Processing Barcode Sequencing Data